 This course explores the development of the city as a complex form of the human community.
 History and growth of urbanism in industrial societies and developing nations is studied as is urban change and the problem of planning.
 Suggested prerequisite: SOCI-1000.

-SOCI-COMP
+SOCI-COMP Senior Comprehensive Exam (cr)

 Social Science